Strange Darling

 "A gorgeous piece of work."

-A blond woman who sometimes wears wigs; an early scene swathed in blue light; a song most famously performed by Roy Orbison prominently featured in the soundtrack.
+A blonde woman who sometimes wears wigs; an early scene swathed in blue light; a song most famously performed by Roy Orbison prominently featured in the soundtrack.
 For some viewers, Strange Darling is a thing of mystery; for others it’s familiar territory.
 This need not reduce your enjoyment, however, because whilst it doesn’t consistently achieve the same quality as its inspirations, it’s still a gorgeous piece of work.

 With a UK première at Frightfest just after its US release, the film is unashamedly rooted in horror, though aimed at a mainstream audience.
 Director JT Mollner found his inspiration in the Final Girl trope, and the image of a woman running for her life, pursued by a dangerous man.
 This is, in essence, how it begins, after a very brief introduction in black and white has framed that man in a certain way.
 The contrast with the vivid colour of these scenes is striking.
 The woman wears scarlet clothing and drives a scarlet sports car.
 She is soon forced off the road, fleeing through verdant green woodland.
 The man has a rifle.
 She has only her wits.
 Her prospects might seem bleak.
 But this is not how their story began.